 Sweet and acidic flavors can balance out the sharpness of salt.

-- Sweet Additions – A pinch of sugar, honey, or even a small amount of brown sugar can soften saltiness.
+- Sweet Additions – A pinch of sugar, honey, or even a tiny amount of brown sugar can soften saltiness.

 - Acidic Solutions – Lime juice, vinegar, or tomatoes add brightness that counteracts excessive salt.